deveducode/Calorimetry-using-Bomb-Calorimeter-EdusimVirtual-RECK-/experiment/experiment-name.md

-## Calorimetry using Bomb Calorimeter by devendra
+## Calorimetry using Bomb Calorimeter by devendra and hari